How to Decide Between Website Redesign Versus Website Update

 As you can see, there is a big difference between a website redesign versus a website update.
 A website redesign is a complex undertaking that you should only consider if your current website has significant shortcomings.

+Are you unsure when and how often you should redesign your website?
 If your business website has not had a refresh in three or more years, you are most likely due for a redesign.

 Website updates, however, are far less complicated.
 We recommend updating your website at least once a week with some fresh content as part of an engaging content marketing strategy.
 You can schedule more extensive updates, such as replacing images in galleries and slide shows about two to four times a year.